Manim Schematic Video

 • Optimized for clarity:

-• Large type + short labels (only what’s necessary on-screen at any moment).
+• Large type and short labels (only what’s necessary on-screen at any moment).

 • Incremental reveals (avoid “everything at once” diagrams).